What is the CLV

 Turning now to the CLV attribution we can observe a different shift of value per channel:

 Now all channels that were involved in the entire 60-day customer lifetime cycle have been assigned with a credit that changes and adapts constantly as long as the customer lifetime value increases.
 Especially SEA nonbrand shows a strong increase in its attributed value.
 Being most efficient in the first sequence though.

 Where can I choose to rather use CLV instead of default MTA?

 By default, Adtriba follows the continuous calculation of the CLV over time.
-The results of the CLV can be easily choosed in the Performance, Recommendations and Customer Journey dashboards of the Adtriba platform.
+The results of the CLV can be easily chosed in the Customer Journey dashboard via a little toggel above.

 In addition, the CLV attribution view can also be activated for Adtriba's Google Ads export to optimize AdWords bid management based on the CLV MTA.

 It may be noted that the "sum of revenues" is a suitable proxy for the CLV.
 For a complete CLV analysis, however, the costs and operating margins per customer must also be taken into account.
 This is possible by combining the Customer Journey Export, including the CLV Attribution weightings, with your backend/CRM data.